Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: An Efficient Deterministic Algorithm

 \section{An Efficient Deterministic Algorithm}

 In this section, we give a derandomization of Algorithm \ref{alg:randomrounding}.
-One of the main attractions of our derandomized algorithm is its simplicity and efficiency in practice (see Section~\ref{sec:sim}), unlike almost all of the other derandomized algorithms in the literature, which turn out to be theoretical exercises since their implementations in practice are cumbersome and very ineffective.
-Our deterministic algorithm uses the method of pessimistic estimators first introduced by Raghavan~\cite{Raghavan1988Derandomization} to efficiently compute conditional expectations, which will guide the construction of the $(\alpha,\beta)$-approximate solution.
+Our derandomized algorithm is particularly attractive for its simplicity and efficiency in practice (see Section~\ref{sec:sim}), unlike most existing derandomized algorithms in the literature whose implementations in practice are cumbersome and ineffective.
+Our deterministic algorithm leverages the method of pessimistic estimators first introduced by Raghavan~\cite{Raghavan1988Derandomization} to efficiently compute conditional expectations, which will guide the construction of the $(\alpha,\beta)$-approximate solution.
 Given the analysis in Section~\ref{sec:packing-rouding} and Corollary~\ref{cor:randomized-rounding-result}, in the forthcoming analysis, we always assume $\alpha = 1-1/m$ and $\beta = 3b\ln m/\ln\ln m$ for $m \geq 9$ and $b = 1.85$.

 [1]{\mathsf{#1}}

 {\ensuremath{\failurestyle{f}}}

 [1][fail]{\ensuremath{\failurestyle{#1}}} {\ensuremath{\failurestyle{est}}} {\ensuremath{\failurestyle{est^{\alpha}_{\beta}}}} {\ensuremath{\failurestyle{est}_{\failurestyle{\alpha}}}} [1][(u,v)]{\ensuremath{\failurestyle{est}^{#1}_{\failurestyle{\beta}}}}